ye-kyaw-thu/NLP-Class/README.md

 Some lecture materials of NLP Class at University of Technology Yadanapon Cyber City (UTYCC), 2019

 Please note, I also used some old slides of Summer Schools, published posters in my NLP class.
-I do appreciate to know in advance, if you want to use my slides or some parts of my slides in your class.
+I do appreciate to know in advance, if you want to use my slides or some part of my slides in your class.

 Let's do our best for languages of Myanmar!
 Let's do our best for Myanmar NLP R&D!